Thomas Burke (Medal of Honor soldier): 1863

-In April of 1863, the regiment became part of the 3d Brigade, Stahel's Cavalry Division, XXII Army Corps.
+In April 1863, the regiment became part of the 3d Brigade, Stahel's Cavalry Division, XXII Army Corps.
 On May 3, the 5th New York faced Mosby again—this time at Warrenton Junction.
 About 40 men from the regiment, led by Major Hammond, surprised Mosby's men after they had surprised a detachment of about 100 men from the 1st (West) Virginia Cavalry.
 Most of Mosby's prisoners were rescued, and Mosby had significant losses.

 Burke and his regiment were soon swept up in the Gettysburgcampaign In early June, his cavalry division detached from Washington to the Army of the Potomac (AoP) to counter Lee's Army of Northern Virginia.
 On June 28, the army was reorganized, and the cavalry division the 3rd Division of the Cavalry Corps, AoP.
 Brig.
 Gen. Kilpatrick was the new division's commander, and the division was detached eastward as the army moved from Frederick, Maryland, to Pennsylvania.

 At the Battle of Hanover on June 30, Burke's regiment was the penultimate in line of march when therear regiment was attacked by rebel cavalry under Maj.
 GenStuart.
 After close fighting, the Confederates withdrew to the cover of their artillery in the hills leaving the streets full of dead and wounded men and horses.
 Kilpatrick directed a counterattack by portions of Farnsworth's First Brigade and Custer's Second Brigade.
 Burke earned the Medal of Honor when he captured the flag of the 13th Virginia Cavalry while capturing and disarming two Confederates, and he was presented it to Kilpatrick.
 The counterattack silenced the Confederate big guns, and Stuart's men were driven toward Lee's army.
 The 5th New York had one officer killed and one officer wounded.
 Casualties for enlisted men were more numerous: 4 killed, 29 wounded, and 18 became prisoners.